How long does ESTA take?

 - You have a serious communicable illness.

-You will also be ineligible for visa-free travel under the VWP if are a dual national of Iran, Iraq, Sudan or Syria.
-You may even be denied authorisation where you have travelled to Iran, Iraq, Libya, Sudan, Syria, Somalia or Yemen at any time since 1 March 2011.
+You will also be ineligible for visa-free travel under the VWP if are a dual national of Iran, Iraq, Sudan or Syria, and if you have travelled to Cuba, Iran, Iraq, Libya, Sudan, Syria, Somalia or Yemen at any time since 1 March 2011.